ICB-DCM/pyABC/doc/sampler.rst

 -----------------------------------

-Moreover, there are two more generic samplers which can be used in a multicore and distributed fashion: The :class:`pyabc.sampler.MappingSampler` can be used in a multi-core context if the provided map implementation is a multi-core one, such as, e.g. multiprocessing.Pool.map, or distributed if the map is a distributed one, such as :class:`pyabc.sge.SGE.map`.
+Moreover, there are two more generic samplers which can be used in a multicore and distributed fashion:

+The :class:`pyabc.sampler.MappingSampler` can be used in a multi-core context if the provided map implementation is a multi-core one, such as, e.g. multiprocessing.Pool.map, or distributed if the map is a distributed one, such as :class:`pyabc.sge.SGE.map`.

-Moreover, there is a sampler which supports the concurrent futures interface
+Similarly, the :class:`pyabc.sampler.ConcurrentFutureSampler` can use any implementation of the python concurrent.futures.Executor interface.
+Again, implementations are available for both multi-core (e.g. concurrent.futures.ProcessPoolExecutor) and distributed (e.g. Dask) environments

 Check the :doc:`API documentation <sampler_api>` for more details.